spine-tools/Spine-Toolbox/docs/source/settings.rst

 You can open Spine Toolbox settings from the main window menu **File -> Settings...**, or by pressing **Ctrl+,**.
 Settings are categorized into five tabs;
 *General*, *Tools*, *Db editor*, *Spec. editors* and *Engine*.
-In addition to application settings, each Project item has user adjustable properties (See :ref:`Project Items`)
+In addition to application settings, each project item has user adjustable properties (See :ref:`Project Items`)

 .. contents::